eli-rodriguezperez/web/content/posts/lorcana-green-blue-probabilities/lorcana-green-blue-probabilities.en.md

 After presenting all this data, I want to elaborate on the decisions I am making based on it.

 First of all, talking _Develop your Brain_, we know that looking at two cards after shuffling is better in terms of consistency and variance to seeing that 13th or 14th card.
-So what I conclude is that I am always going to keep a develop in hand, either without ramp, or in combination with ramp, to get closer to that _Clara7_.
+So what I conclude is that I am always going to keep a _DyB_ in hand, either without ramp, or in combination with ramp, to get closer to that _Clara7_.
 It also improves your chances of drawing into your next wanted card which could be _UtS_ or the _Basil7_, _Hades_ and the likes.

 When looking into getting _Clara7_ and her enablers, I conclude that If I already have a _Clara7_ in hand, even with no ramp, I prefer to keep her over the possibility of never getting her back again.
-There are alternative lines where you can save a matchup with no _Clara7_ on board, but in general I want to avoid those at all costs as when you don't have the _Clara7_, the shiftlines can become completely useless, essentially having 12x _Tipo_ in your deck which you don't want to draw into.
+There are alternative lines where you can save a matchup with no _Clara7_ on board, but in general I want to avoid those at all costs as when you don't have the _Clara7_, the shiftlines can become completely useless, essentially having 12x _Tipo_ in your deck which you don't want to draw into but you're a lot more likely to do so.

 Having no _Clara7_ in hand leaves me with no options but never keeping shiftlines in hand unless it's _Clara3_ OTP, which trades a bit of variance of having less chances to get _Clara7_, with the option of having the best shiftline and also drawing that extra card with her, and possibly getting that shift anyway.
 I would never do this if I'm OTD or in a matchup where I know _Clara3_ is not drawing a card.
-The chances of getting a _ClaraEnabler_ after shuffling them back in is still much much better than the chances of getting _Clara7_ in hand, so I think it's always better to throw them away.
+The chances of getting a _ClaraEnabler_ after shuffling them back in is still much much better than the chances of getting _Clara7_ in hand, so I think based on the data that it's always better to throw them away.

 With _UtS_ numbers, in metas where singing it is a necessity to win a big amount of your expected matchups, having 4 copies in your deck is a must.
 Specially because having to ink one with _Tipo_ or losing it with an opposing _Ursula2_ can be game losing.

 Also in general, being able to sneak in a couple of _DyB_ to fill the curve over the game makes your wanted draws much more likely and I will want to run 4 copies of them always, specially in decks with lower card quality and almost no cards that replace themselves, in this case GB.

 And with this, this article comes to an end.
 After paying much more attention to probability and Alters, I've felt like I'm having much more consistent games.
-Now I'm not a person that likes to grind 500 games per set, but I've getting good records with my last 13 games being 11-2 in the site we must not name Bo3 format, with lost games being nongames with no ramp or having unlucky games against aggro decks.
+Now I'm not a person that likes to grind 500 games per set, but I've getting good records with my last 13 games being 11-2 in the site we must not name in the Bo3 ladder, with lost games being nongames with no ramp or having unlucky games against aggro decks.
 I've been able to climb up to 1480MMR pre Bologna which sadly I was not able to attend.
 I definitely feel like this is THE deck for me going forward.
-I have no doubt that it has a huge floor to pilot it correctly and a huge ceiling which we can try to maximize paying attention to probability and statistics.
+I have no doubt that it has a huge floor to pilot it correctly and a huge ceiling which we can try to maximize paying attention to probability and statistics, and it can only improve if we get better cards printed.

-I hope you have enjoyed this read, have a great Lorcana Set Championship season,
+I hope you have enjoyed this read and have a great Lorcana Set Championship season,

 Seven.